History Of Massage

 Monks Bring Massage Therapy to Japan-Approximately 1000 BCE

-Starting around 1000 BCE, Japanese monks studying Buddhism in China observed the healing methods of massage therapy and Japan soon began to adopt and customize Chinese massage techniques, giving rise to the traditional Japanese massage called Shiatsu.
+Starting around 1000 BCE, Japanese monks studying Buddhism in China observed the healing methods of massage therapy and Japan soon began to adopt and customize Chinese massage techniques, giving rise to the traditional Japanese massage called Shiatsu (much later in the 1920's CE).
 The primary goal of Shiatsu is to raise the energy level in the patient.
 This increased energy level regulates and fortifies the functioning of the organs and stimulates the body’s natural resistance to illnesses.

 Athletes and Philosophers Introduce Massage to Greece-Between 800 and 700 BCE: